 You do not have to agree to more visits.
 These repeat visits should take around 15 minutes per person.
 Each visit involves the same questions and a throat and nose swab.
+You can make this choice the first time we visit you; it is not possible for you to change from 5 visits to visits every month later on.

 We will link information from you in this survey to health data from the NHS, Public Health England and ONS, or the equivalent national bodies in Wales, Northern Ireland and Scotland, to check your health status, whether you have visited hospital or a GP, or had another test for COVID-19 somewhere else.
 This is to try to work out what we need to do to keep the NHS going during this pandemic.
-We will do this for one year after your last visit.
+We will do this for up to 15 years after your last visit.
 We will use your name, address, date of birth and sex to do this.
+We will do this from January 2016 onwards.
+The reason for this is because it is not clear whether having had COVID-19, with or without symptoms, could make people more likely to get other long-term conditions like diabetes, heart disease or dementia in the future.
+Because we test people every month in the survey, we have a very good idea of who has had COVID-19 and who has not - whether they knew it at the time.